neurologic/Comparative-Animal-Behavior/levels-of-analysis/genetic.md

 [^Young1999]: Young, L., Nilsen, R., Waymire, K. et al. [Increased affiliative response to vasopressin in mice expressing the V1a receptor from a monogamous vole](https://doi.org/10.1038/23475).
 Nature 400, 766–768 (1999).

 Young et al 1999 [^Young1999] did not find differences in the protein sequence of the V1a receptor gene.
 Instead, they found differences in the "microsatellite repeats" in the region of the genome read before the gene itself gets read.
 Although the V1a-R protein iteself is nearly identical between these two species, the protein ends up located in different parts of the brain.
 Microsatellite repeats do not effect the structure of a protein, but rather regulate where and when it is expressed (transcribed and translated).

+We can return to this example when we talk about mating behavior.